dabeaz/curio/docs/tutorial.rst

 sure.
 Curio is based around the idea of tasks.
 Tasks are functions defined as coroutines using the ``async`` syntax.
 To run a task, you create a ``Kernel`` instance, then invoke the ``run()`` method with a task.
-A task runs as a separate execution thread with one important difference--tasks can only be preempted on statements prefaced by an ``await``.
+A task runs like a separate execution thread with one important difference--tasks can only be preempted on statements prefaced by an ``await``.
 This is cooperate multitasking.
+However, just to be clear, curio is not using threads to implement tasks under the covers.

 Tasks
 -----